ol1mowski/Portfolio.dev/README.md

 ## 📫 Contact

 Feel free to reach out if you have any questions or feedback.
-Connect with me on [LinkedIn](your-linkedin-url) or [Twitter](your-twitter-url).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/oliwier-markiewicz-47857228a/).

 ## ⭐️ Show Your Support